1996 The Winston Select

 The 1996 edition of The Winston Select was a stock car racing competition that took place on May 18, 1996.
 Held at Charlotte Motor Speedway in Concord, North Carolina, the 70-lap race was an exhibition race in the 1996 NASCAR Winston Cup Series.
 Jeff Gordon of Hendrick Motorsports won the pole.
 Terry Labonte of Hendrick Motorsports led the most laps with 22 of the 70 laps.
 Michael Waltrip of Wood Brothers Racing became the first transferee to win the Winston Select after qualifying in the Winston Select Open.

 Background

-The Winston was open to race winners from last season through the 1996 Winston Select 500 at Talladega Superspeedway and all previous All-Star race winners and NASCAR Winston Cup champions who had attempted to qualify for every race in 1996 were eligible to compete in the All-Star Race.
+The Winston was open to winning drivers and team owners from last season through the 1996 Winston Select 500 at Talladega Superspeedway and all previous All-Star race winners and NASCAR Winston Cup champions who had attempted to qualify for every race in 1996 were eligible to compete in the All-Star Race.
 In addition, the top five finishers of The Winston Select Open qualified for this race.

 Bill Elliott suffered a broken femur in a crash during the Winston Select 500.
 Harry Gant, who had retired in 1994, substituted for Elliott for this race.